 Be cautious when you go foraging with your furry friend because he may accidentally sniff and eat a wild toxic mushroom.
 You might think a dog can distinguish which mushroom is toxic or not, but in fact, some mushrooms have an appetizing smell that can confuse your four-legged friends.

 Store-bought mushrooms are generally safe for dogs.
 Some of the safe mushrooms we’ve listed above can be eaten by your dogs raw or cooked.
 They contain Vitamin B, D, antioxidants, and minerals.

 However, if your pooch already has an alternative source of these vitamins, you can opt not to feed them mushrooms, just to err on the safe side.
 If you choose to feed our furry family members cooked mushrooms, make sure you only use ingredients that are safe for them.
 Avoid using oil, butter, salt, pepper, onion, and garlic as those are dangerous to dogs.

 So, Can dogs eat Olives?

 Dogs should only eat Olives in moderation.
-A small quantity of Olives won’t hurt your dogs, however, be sure the Olives are pitted and plain.
+A small number of Olives won’t hurt your dogs, however, be sure the Olives are pitted and plain.
 Be very careful when feeding Olives to your pups and make sure to prepare the Olives properly before sharing them with your dogs.